OneHealthIn/starter-academic/content/authors/admin/_index.md

 We are a voluntary organization motivated by the values of truth, innovation, and making a difference.
-Do email us if you would like to join forces!
+Email us to say hi, get to know more, and join forces!